St. Bonaventure University

-St. Bonaventure University is a private Franciscan university in St. Bonaventure, New York.
-It has 2,381 undergraduate and graduate students.
-The Franciscan Brothers established the university in 1858.
+St. Bonaventure University is a private Franciscan university in St. Bonaventure, New York, United States.
+The Western New York campus is home to 2,210 undergraduate and graduate students, with an additional 550 graduate students enrolled in online programs.
+The Franciscans established the university in 1858.

-In athletics, the St. Bonaventure Bonnies play National Collegiate Athletic Association Division I sports in the Atlantic 10 Conference.
+In athletics, the St. Bonaventure Bonnies play National Collegiate Athletic Association (NCAA) Division I sports in the Atlantic 10 Conference.
 Students and alumni often refer to the university as Bona's, derived from the school's name.

 History

 The college was founded by Utica, New York, financier Nicholas Devereux, one of the first to gain land grants in newly surveyed Cattaraugus County from the Holland Land Company.
 Devereux founded the town of Allegany on the grant, hoping to build a new city.
 Devereux approached John Timon, the bishop of Buffalo, for assistance.
 The two invited the Franciscan order to Western New York, and a small group under Pamfilo da Magliano arrived in 1855.
 The school graduated its first class in 1858.
 St. Bonaventure's College was granted university status by New York State in 1950.
 The largest residence hall on campus, Devereux Hall, is named for the founder.